MessaGGiero/jollaSms/README.md

 - In the top of the jollaSms.sh You can change the following settings:
  * IP or DNS of jolla
   export jolladdr="jolla"
-  you can change "jolla" with IP if you have not defined l'entry "jolla" in the /etc/hosts
+  you can change "jolla" with IP if you have not defined entry "jolla" in the /etc/hosts

  * Area Code